ivankovlab/abyssal/README.md

-# ABYSSAL - $\Delta\Delta$G predictor trained on Mega dataset and ESM2-embeddings
+# ABYSSAL - &Delta;&Delta;G predictor trained on Mega dataset and ESM2-embeddings

 ## Usage

-ABYSSAL can be used to predict $\Delta\Delta$G for a user-supplied dataset using a pretrained model, or to train a predictive model on the supplied data.
+ABYSSAL can be used to predict &Delta;&Delta;G for a user-supplied dataset using a pretrained model, or to train a predictive model on the supplied data.
 Input data is accepted either as a .tsv file with the original sequences and mutations in `sequence` and `mutation` columns, or a serialized .npy file containing embeddings for the mutation.
 If a .tsv file is given, the embeddings are computed and saved automatically.

 Firstly, clone this repo: